-How did Christmas balls come about?
+How did Christmas baubles come into existence?

-origami christmas ball
+origami Christmas ball

-Fold a Christmas bauble from... paper
+Fold a Christmas ball from... paper

-• enough leaves (origami) paper of 15x15cm
+• enough sheets of (origami) paper of 15x15cm

-• a light cord (battery-powered or not)
+• a string of lights (battery powered or not)

-• this handy video
+• this helpful video

 💬 Tell me, are you going to try this too?